BtNowakowski/rock_paper_scissors/Readme.md

 # Rock Paper Scissors
 Classic game written for fun and also to practice pygame

+## How to play
+Simply click Rock Paper or Scissors, game will pick its choice randomly and results will be compared.

 ### Setup
 Use `pip install -r requirements.txt` and you should be good to go